killera/killera.github.com/_posts/2018-10-23-performance-tuning-checklist.md

 | **Open XML SDK SAX-Like Approach** |  85478           | <30% | ~2G    |

 Now The Excel Writer only cost ~ 85s.
 The total download time is ~ 2 min, which is much better than before.
-I haven't even touch the **SQL** part.
+After talked with PO, this is an acceptable result.

 ### Result

-Here is the comparison:
+Here is the comparison between the old codes and tuned ones for downloading all departments data:

 | Measurement | Before                            | After |
 |-------------|-----------------------------------|-------|